 The Okinawan Japanese remain culturally, genetically, and linguistically distinct from the mainland (Yamato) Japanese, although the two cultures are believed to share a common proto language.
 This forum will provide support–through disciplines such as archaeology, architecture, art, genetics, and language–for my dual theories that LinA is proto Japanese and that the Minoan civilization provides a rich backdrop for Japanese history, which, for millennia, has been shrouded in mystery.

 AN OPEN INVITATION TO SCHOLARS:

 There are numerous leads that invite unprecedented scholarship into the Minoan/Japanese affinity.
-The aim of this forum is to coordinate these global efforts.
+The aim of this forum is to encourage and to coordinate this scholarship.
 If you have a scholarship interest, please contact me so that I can post a notice for other like-minded individuals.
 If you have a general interest, I can offer leads that speak to your scholarship interests.
 This forum is formatted to publish scholarly articles that permit peer review via CrossRef.
 However, you do not need academic affiliation to publish on this forum; I invite all interested individuals.
 Nevertheless, I do require that all authors use professional names rather than internet user-names to post articles and comments.